robertkirkman/business-database-cs3365/README.md

 3. The system matches the provided information to the desired table name.
 4. The system switches the client’s current working table to the specified selection.

+**Design Patterns:**

+Facade Design Pattern: The facade design pattern hides the internal operation of the program from the client.
+This is a structural pattern which uses a Java interface to abstract the operation of the program's classes and methods.
+The primary locations where this is implemented start at `Table.java:9`, `OrderTable.java:14`, `CustomerTable.java:11` and `EmployeeTable.java:14`.

 **Contributions:**

 **Use Case Diagrams:** Connor Irvine & Robert Kirkman